Kamigami55/DCSS-1/README.md

 - [2018 NASA Hackathon team page](https://2018.spaceappschallenge.org/challenges/can-you-build/design-based-nature-fusion/teams/whatarewedoinghereohohohoh-oh/project)
 - [Orbital Debris Visualization live demo (temporary)](http://makereallabs.com/Cesium_with_SGP.html)

+## What we want to solve

+Since the debris on space increase year by year.
+Some satellites are therefore being damaged by these garbage.
+Resulting in a considerable amount of loss.
+But the technology nowadays can not solve such a problem.
+In this case, we think a space ship with sustainabillity might be a good direction to improve the problem as Boyan Slat did.

 ## Basic Idea

 we try to obtain the orbit debris data and converse them into the longitude and latitude data.